-President Donald Trump announced June 22 he would nominate Joseph Maguire, the president and CEO of the Special Operations Warrior Foundation and a Navy veteran, to be the next National Counterterrorism Center.
+President Donald Trump announced June 22 he would nominate Joseph Maguire, the president and CEO of the Special Operations Warrior Foundation and a Navy veteran, to be the next National Counterterrorism Center director.

-Maguire has served as President and Chief Executive Officer of the Special Operations Warrior Foundation since September 2013, after serving three years on the Foundation’s board of directors.
+Maguire has served as president and CEO of the Special Operations Warrior Foundation since September 2013, after serving three years on the organization’s board of directors.

-As a career Naval Special Warfare Officer, Maguire retired from the United States Navy in 2010 as a vice admiral after 36 years in uniform.
-Maguire commanded at every level in the Naval Special Warfare Command, which is the Navy Component of United States Special Operations Command.
+As a career naval special warfare officer, Maguire retired from the Navy in 2010 as a vice admiral after 36 years in uniform.
+He commanded at every level in the Naval Special Warfare Command, which is the Navy component of U.S. Special Operations Command.

 His last assignment in the federal government was as the National Counterterrorism Center’s deputy director for strategic operational planning, during which he served as a member of the National Security Council’s Counterterrorism Security Group.